 Privacy Management Analysis

-Documentation resulting from use of the PMRM and that serves multiple Stakeholders, including privacy officers and managers, general compliance managers, and system developers
+Documentation resulting from use of the PMRM and that serves multiple Stakeholders, including privacy officers, engineers and managers, general compliance managers, and system developers

 Privacy Management Reference Model and Methodology (PMRM)

-A model and methodology for understanding and analyzing privacy policies and their management requirements in defined s; and for selecting the technical s which must be implemented to support s.
+A model and methodology for understanding and analyzing privacy policies and their management requirements in defined Domains or Use Cases; and for selecting the technical Services and Functions and packaging them into Mechanisms which must be implemented to support Privacy Controls.

 (PMRM) Service

+A defined collection of related functions that operate for a specified purpose.
+The nine Services and their Functions when selected to satisfy a Privacy Control and packaged and implemented via Mechanisms will ensure a comprehensive privacy implementation.

 System